Carlisle's Infrastructure:

 Water Supply Impact

 Preventing groundwater contamination and ensuring an adequate supply of drinking water should be of paramount importance to the Town.
+The MFCC plan potentially puts the wells of abutters to the MFCC sites at risk.
+You can read more about the risks here.

 .webp)